jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 - Add VB003 + VB004 to COMM LED
 - Fix PBLED4 in SCADA for low gas - check alarming as well

+- DO WE WANT COMM TLED TO ASSERT UPON DCB?
+- 700GW bottom target LED asserted when doing a load fault?

 CAL
 CLARKE
 PARTNO